Polycyclic Aromatic Hydrocarbon and CO(2-1) Emission at 50-150 pc Scales in 70 Nearby Galaxies: Data and Methods

 \section{Data and Methods}

-We analyze \nsample\ galaxies that have both high-resolution ALMA CO~(2-1) imaging and JWST imaging tracing PAH emission.
+We analyze 70 galaxies that have both high-resolution ALMA CO~(2-1) imaging and JWST imaging tracing PAH emission.
 Our targets are all part of the PHANGS surveys, and as such are relatively massive ($M_\star \gtrsim 10^{9.5}~\mathrm{M_\odot}$), star-forming (SFR/$M_\star \gtrsim 10^{-11}~\mathrm{yr^{-1}}$), and moderate inclination ($i \lesssim 70^\circ$) galaxies within $D \lesssim 20$~Mpc \citep{leroy2021}.
 The subset of 19 targets presented in \citet{lee2023} and \citet{williams2024} have both F1130W imaging and ``nebular masks,'' which identify \ion{H}{2} regions based on a morphological decomposition of the H$\alpha$ emission observed by the Very Large Telescope's Multi-Unit Spectroscopic Explorer \citep[VLT/MUSE][]{groves2023}.
-The rest of the targets lack F1130W imaging and are not systematically covered with optical integral field spectroscopy, therefore lacking nebular masks.
+The remaining targets are part of a new Cycle 2 treasury program, which we describe below and in Appendix \ref{app:treasury}.
+These new targets lack F1130W imaging and are not systematically covered with optical integral field spectroscopy.
+They therefore lacking nebular masks.
 Both the JWST Cycle 1 and Cycle 2 data include the F335M filter but the continuum subtraction needed to isolate the PAH emission has only reached a science-ready state for the Cycle 1 data (\S\ref{subsec:jwst}).
 Therefore analyses that require nebular masks (\S~\ref{sec:nebular}) and/or F335M and/or F1130W are limited to our 19 Cycle 1 targets.